14 min read read

 Why You Might Still Choose It

 If you're maintaining an existing codebase that already uses react-json-view, there's no urgent need to migrate.
 It still works.
-But for new projects, I'd recommend @uiw/react-json-view instead, as it's actively maintained and has better React 18 support.
+For new projects, @uiw/react-json-view is usually the safer choice because it's actively maintained and has better React 18 support.

 3. Monaco Editor for React (Best for Developer Tools)